Crataegus Species - The Hawthorns

 Crataegus missouriensis.
 This tree grows about 20ft tall.
 The fruit is about the size of a large cherry with a sweet, soft and fairly juicy flesh.

 Crataegus schraderana.
-This tree, which grows about 20ft tall, has one of the most delicious fruits I have ever eaten from a plant of the temperate zone.
-It is about 1/2 - 3/4 inch in diameter, is juicy with an extremely pleasant flavour, and almost literally melts in the mouth.
-I would far rather eat this fruit than a strawberry.
+This tree, which also grows about 20ft tall, produces juicy fruits around a half to three quarters of an inch in diameter, with an extremely pleasant flavour.
+Ken Fern said that it has one of the most delicious fruits he'd ever eaten from a plant of the temperate zone, and that he would far rather eat this fruit than a strawberry!

 Crataegus submollis.
 This species grows about 25ft tall.
-The fruit is sub-acid, dry and mealy according to the books, but our experience has been that the fruit, which can be almost an inch in diameter, is sweet and somewhat juicy with a nice flavour.
+The fruit is sub-acid, dry and mealy according to the books, but you may find it better than expected.

 Crataegus succulenta.
-Growing about 20 ft tall this species has some of the largest fruits in the genus with specimens up to 1 3/4 inches in diameter.
+Growing about 20 ft tall this species has some of the largest fruits in the genus with specimens up to one and three quarters of an inch in diameter.
 This fruit has a sweet, juicy and pulpy flesh that is excellent raw or for making jellies.

 Crataegus tanacetifolia.
 This is a larger tree that can reach 30ft tall.
 The fruit is quite different from those species mentioned above, it is juicy and much firmer with a distinct apple-like flavour.
 The fruit is up to 1 inch in diameter.